AFWrightOnDude/FEWD-Project-3-Web-Optimization/README.md

 =========================================================================
 Changelog
 =========================================================================

+9-28-2015
+-Updated/Corrected variable structures in main.js as per review/suggestions from Udacity reviewer.

 17:55PM Eastern 9-5-2015
 -Made the following updates to the changePizzaSizes function in main.js
 	-replaced document.querySelector with document.getElementsByClassName for speed